All the Details & Photos From Kobe Bryant's Lakers Tribute Game

 On Friday evening, the Los Angeles Lakers returned to the Staples Center for their first basketball game since the death of Kobe.
 They will play against the Portland Trail Blazers.

 Before any ball was dribbled and shot was scored, the venue along with the NBA, teammates, coaches, fans and friends put together an inspiring tribute to celebrate the life of one legendary Lakers player.
-Ushersang "Amazing Grace" for the audience, before artist Ben Hong played the cello during a tribute video.
+Usherstarted off the tribute by singing "Amazing Grace" for the audience.
+He was followed by artist Ben Hong, who played the cello during a tribute video.
+And before the game began, the Boyz II Men performed the "Star-Spangled Banner."

 Ahead of the game, Frank Vogel told the press, "We're going to go out and play each game embodying what he stood for."
 He added they're "focusing" on the work, which he said is "mentally therapeutic" for everyone.